Keep updated on the latest AAIM successes and take action on key policy issues affecting academic internal medicine.

 Alliance Recommends PA FTE Minimum Requirement to RC-IM

-At the request of the RC-IM.
-AAIM submitted recommended language for required program administrator FTE equivalents in residency programs.
+October 2019—At the request of the RC-IM, AAIM submitted language recommending required program administrator FTE equivalents in residency programs.
 The recommendation—developed by the APDIM Program Administrators Advisory Council—suggests a minimum of one FTE coordinator for programs with 24 or fewer residents and a minimum of 0.5 FTE additional personnel per every additional 14 residents.

 AAIM Comments on ACGME IM2035 Paradigm Shift Scenarios